citp/privacy-policy-historical/n/nu/nu./nu.edu.md

 From time-to-time the National University website requests information from you that may identify you personally in addition to the anonymous information described above.
 The requested information typically includes contact information (such as name, e-mail address, shipping address, and zip code), and demographic information (such as age, gender, occupation, and household income).
 National University will not use or disclose your individual user information except as described in this privacy policy and without first obtaining your consent.

-**Cookies**
+### Cookies

 National University may set and access National University or partner cookies on your computer.
 A cookie is a small data file that a website may send to your browser and which may then be stored on your system.
 We may occasionally use both session cookies and persistent cookies.
 For the session cookie, once you close the browser, the cookie simply terminates.
 A persistent cookie is a small text file stored on your hard drive for an extended period of time.
 Persistent cookies can be removed by following Internet browser help file directions.

 We use cookie and web beacon technology to track which pages on the National University websites our visitors view and which Web browsers our visitors use.
 We may also use cookies to help us provide personalized features and preferences to you within various National University websites in a way that may be linked to individual user information that you elect to share with us.
-We may also use "action tags" to assist in delivering the cookie.
+We may also use “action tags” to assist in delivering the cookie.
 These action tags allow us to compile statistics and other data about our customers on an aggregate basis, by embedding a random identifying number on each user’s browser.
 Then we track where that number shows up on our site.

-**Special Notification with respect to Children’s Privacy (Users under the age of 13)**
+### Special Notification with respect to Children’s Privacy (Users under the age of 13)

 In response to concerns about protecting children’s privacy online, Congress enacted the Children’s Online Privacy Protection Act of 1998 (“COPPA”), which sets forth rules and procedures governing the ways in which websites may collect, use and disclose any personal information for children under the age of 13.
 In accordance with National University policy and COPPA regulations, we DO NOT: